 Make the most of our game casserole packs (pigeon, duck and pheasant) before the season finishes at the end of January.
-Alternatively, replace with the same weight (half and half) of wood pigeon breast fillet and chicken breast fillet, both diced.
+Alternatively, replace with the same weight (half and half) of diced wood pigeon breast fillet and duck or chicken breast fillet.

 - Preheat the oven to 170ºC, gas mark 3.
 In a flameproof casserole, add half the butter and brown the game in batches on a high heat until sealed all over.
 Remove with a slotted spoon and set aside.
 Add the bacon, cook briefly, then place with the game.
 Keep warm.